EduardoCalvoUribe/FAABPsTransportFieldSim/docs/algorithm_notes.md

-# Goal-Seeking Algorithm with Vicsek-Style Alignment
+# Goal-Seeking Algorithm using Polarity

 ## Overview
 Each particle has two key properties: